raspberrypilearning/getting-started-guide-microbit/en/step_1.md

 ### What you will make

 You will take a tour of both the micro:bit device and MakeCode editor.
 You will connect your micro:bit to your computer, pair it with MakeCode and download your program onto the physical device.
-The rest of this project will showcase the different types of components on the micro:bit that you can use to create your programs.

 ![Image of micro:bit side by side with the MakeCode editor](images/microbit-makecode.png)

+The rest of this project will guide you through making projects with the components on the micro:bit!

 --- collapse ---
 ---